The Terminal Meeting in the Tent of Korah

 On, still unsatisfied, asked: “But what if the majority are mistaken, and so elect the wrong persons to office?”
 Abiram replied: “It is madness to think the majority can be wrong!
 Do you mean to say you like how the younger is placed ahead of the elder, Kohathites ahead of Gershonites, Levi ahead of Reuben?
 Moses may have succeeded in trumping his older brother Aaron but he must not do so with his tribe!”
 Dathan then said: “Has he not done so already?
 Every tribe pays tithe except who?
 The Levites!
 And to whom do the tithes go?
 The Levites!
 And every male over 20 must go to war and have his head chopped off except who?
 The bloody Levites, that's who!”
 “But Korah is a Levite too,” On chipped in.
 Dathan, realizing the rashness of what he just said, apologized: “Oh, I forgot that.
 I'm sorry, Korah.
 You know I didn't mean it that way.”
 Korah responded: “I understand; for, concerning you, matters in the heart reach the mouth before they do the brain.”

 “I believe the Levites have been consecrated to service in the tabernacle for which reason they do not pay tithes,” Salu said—“Or is that not what the Spirit of the LORD decreed?”
 Dathan chuckled: “Spirit of who?
 Please, fellas; God left us to our fate when we left Egypt.”
 “Lie!”
 On objected—“Is he not performing miracles among us today?”
 Dathan replied, triggering a give-and-take between the two: “Bro, it's been a long time since he parted the Red Sea.
 I think he's now taking a vacation or something.”
 “How, then, would you explain the great fire that burned on Mount Sinai?”
-“It's called a tornado, dude!
+“It's called a volcano, dude!
 It happens all the time.
 Moses capitalized on our ignorance to put fear in us so as to make himself ruler over us.”
 “Okay, what about the manna that falls from heaven to serve as food for us?”
 “Hey bright eyes, I did not come into this tent to satisfy your childish curiosity.
 If you're so curious, go back to Egypt and get yourself some scientific education!”

 “Enough with your banter!”
 Korah called out—“The midnight hour is fast approaching and you must all return to your tents and have some sleep.
 Tomorrow is a big day for us!”
 Dathan said: “Ah, since Moses says we can't do the doo when our wives are doing their doo, I don't even know what I'll be going back to my tent to do.”
 On, with a grin of glee on his face, responded: “Well, not everybody's wife is doing their doo so some of us have something to do.”
 Dathan shot back: “Go ahead then and do your doo and stop telling me about your wife's doo!
 For all you know, your doo is not even good doo.”
 Salu joined in: “Unlike you two, I can do the doo anytime I want to, since my wife has stopped doing her doo.”
 “Salu!” exclaimed Korah's wife—“I can't believe you are participating in this silly exchange.
 I say, if the angel of the LORD had seen you men as you are today, he would have blessed Sodom and Gomorrah and taken them to the Promised Land instead of us!”